Annual Marketing Checkup

 Marketing is essential to ANY company's success, regardless of industry.
 Marketing (or lack thereof) can determine how successful a company will be, or how quickly it will succumb to the competition.

-For continued success and growth, it's important to review the company's marketing plan regularly (at a minimum annually) to assess what's working, what isn't working, and how to go about improving.
+For continued success and growth, it's important to review the company's marketing strategies regularly (at a minimum annually) to assess what's working, what isn't working, and how to go about improving.

 Successful businesses spend time analyzing marketing data to make sure they're achieving the results they want: